PoziWorld/PoziTone/README_en.md

 * [Online radio 101.ru](http://101.ru) (stations' main player).
 * [VK](https://vk.com) (audio, full version of site).

-* more to come...
+More to come...

-Installation (for Google Chrome)
+Installation
 --------
+### for Google Chrome

 1. Download [the latest available version of `PoziTone`](https://github.com/poziworld/pozitone/archive/develop.zip).
 2. Extract it to any folder.